Edward Burleson

-Edward Murray Burleson (December 15, 1798 – December 26, 1851) was the third vice president of the Republic of Texas.
+Edward Burleson (December 15, 1798 – December 26, 1851) was the third vice president of the Republic of Texas.
 After Texas was annexed to the United States, he served in the State Senate.
 Prior to his government service in Texas, he was a commander of Texian Army forces during the Texas Revolution.
 Before moving to Texas, he served in militias in Alabama, Missouri, and Tennessee, and fought in the War of 1812.
 Burleson was the soldier who was given Santa Anna's sword when he surrendered.
-He died in Austin Texas in December 1851.
+He died in Austin, Texas in December 1851.

 Early life

 Edward Burleson was born in North Carolina on December 15, 1798 in Buncombe County, North Carolina.
 He was the son of James B. Burleson, a company captain in the volunteer American army in the War of 1812 and later a participant in the Texas Revolution, as a Captain under his son's command.
 Edward learned of life in the field as an aide to his father, who could neither read nor write.
 James B. Burleson was said to be a friend of Andrew Jackson.
 Aaron Burleson, his grandfather, had fought as a minuteman in the Revolutionary War.
 He was a second cousin of Baylor University president Rufus Columbus Burleson.
 The Burleson family were ancestrally from Wales.

 Burleson became known as the "Old Indian Fighter", and was also a veteran of the War of 1812 where he had served in the Missouri and Texas militias.
 In October 1835 he was appointed a lieutenant colonel in the Texas army and served under Stephen F. Austin in the opening stages of the Texas Revolution.
 During the Siege of Béxar, Burleson served as the second-in-command to Gen. Austin, and in November 1835 he was elected Major General of Texas Volunteers and took command of the volunteer army besieging San Antonio de Béxar and received the surrender of Mexican general Martín Perfecto de Cos.
 In March, he was appointed a Colonel of Texas Regulars and led the First Volunteer Infantry Regiment during the Runaway Scrape and at the Battle of San Jacinto.

 With the capture of Antonio López de Santa Anna at San Jacinto, the Mexican general rode double into Sam Houston's camp on the horse of Joel Walter Robison, a soldier in most of the revolutionary battles and later a member of the Texas House of Representatives from Fayette County.

 Burleson continued to serve in the Republic of Texas army after the war and was eventually promoted brigadier general of Texas Regulars.

 His brother Jacob was killed and mutilated in a battle with Comanches in 1839.